karencfisher/chat_agent/README.md

 3) pip install -f requirements.txt
 ```

-And you should be good to go.
 You will need to make a .env file to contain your API keys.
 Here is a template:

 ```
 OPENAI_API_KEY = <your openai API key>